imjoey/nodejs-opennebula/README.md

 nodejs-opennebula
 =================

-Opennebula Cloud API for nodejs
+OpenNebula Cloud API for nodejs, but this is not maintained, since OpenNebula official support js library is [here](https://github.com/OpenNebula/addon-nodejs).

 Installation